vinitshahdeo/newrelic-nerdgraph-client/README.md

 ## Usage

-First, you need to obtain an API key from New Relic.
+First, you need to obtain a [User API key from New Relic](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).
 You can create one by logging into your New Relic account and navigating to **Account settings** > **API keys**.

 After obtaining the API key, you can create an instance of `NerdGraph` by passing it as a parameter to the constructor: